 In May of 2009, at just 14 years of age, I launched my first business—a small website design company known as Next Step Webs.
 With the intent of holding this job for the summer months only, I began seeking local customers.
 Rapidly, this little venture expanded to conducting business across the nation.

 With my newfound passion for developing startups, I branched out and created HOA Express as a website builder for neighborhoods and condos.
-Today, this originally small endeavor has grown into an industry leader with customers from all over the world.
+Today, this endeavor has grown into the industry leader with customers all over the world.

 I've also established Sleeker App Studios as an innovative mobile app development company.
 Under this, I've published three apps, including GradePro, a tool used tens of thousands of times every day.

 SnapLauncher joined the Next Step Webs family in 2014 as the most intuitive small business website builder.

 Day-in and day-out I work on and develop a broad array of industry leading software.
 I am a full-stack software developer capable of everything from high performance infrastructure design and maintenance to front-end web and app development.
 It's my drive for success and perfection that's led to me being almost entirely self-taught.
 I now have over nine years of experience, dating all the way back to an early dabble with HTML in elementary school.
 Take a dive into my most prominent skills:

 Primarily, I live to glorify God with the gifts and talents He's given me.
 I am actively involved in my church where I go to school as well as my hometown church.

 Christ-centered community is heavily stressed at my church in Waco, where I spend the majority of the year.
 I strive to participate in as many activities as I can to foster growth within this community.
 My service on the leadership team includes being on staff as a college ministry intern, leading a missional community (Bible study), and designing various digital and print graphics on the media team.